patlachance/centos-ssh/README.md

 ### SSH Alternatives

-SSH is not required in order to access a terminal for the running container.
+SSH is not required if all you need is to access the terminal of a running container.
 The simplest method is to use the docker exec command to run bash (or sh) as follows:

 ```
 $ docker exec -it {container-name-or-id} bash